cobe-lab/cobe-lab.github.io/tobii.md

 ## Demo experiment and analysis

-You can follow along here to create an experiment and analysis in *Tobii Studios* using the information and elements described above.
+You can follow along here to create an experiment and analysis in *Tobii Studio* using the information and elements described above.
 This demo experiment is partly based on a workshop by Sonja Percovic.

 **Building an experiment**

-**1.** Open *Tobii Studios*.
+**1.** Open *Tobii Studio*.
 Choose 'create a new project'.
 Give it a name, description, author and choose where it should be saved.
 For our current purposes, you can call it 'demo_experiment'.
 Click next.